Admission: BS/BA Urban Ecology + MCMP

 To be considered for admission into the BS/BA Urban Ecology + MCMP program, applicants must have a fully completed application on file with the Department by March 1.

-We encourage applicants to request a letter from either a professor or an employer.
-The letter of recommendation should speak to your committement to urban ecology/planning as well as your ability to complete graduate level work.
+– Letter of Recommendation: written by a CMP faculty member; sent directly to firstname.lastname@example.org (We encourage applicants to request a letter from a professor.
+The letter of recommendation should speak to your commitment to urban ecology/planning as well as your ability to complete graduate-level work)

 Step 2: If admitted, attend mandatory advising + course mapping session.